 Go to The Lookout if you are looking for specialist services in your area.

-This includes services for Aboriginal and Torres Strait Islander women, women with disabilities, and women from refugee and immigrant communities.
+This includes services for Aboriginal and Torres Strait Islander people, people with disabilities, and from refugee and immigrant communities.

 What specialist family violence services do

-Whether it is responding to referrals from Victoria Police (L17s), referrals from another organisation (e.g. GP, health service etc.), or a call from a woman themselves, a specialist family violence worker will:
+Whether it is responding to referrals from Victoria Police (L17s), referrals from another organisation (e.g. GP, health service etc.), or a call from a victim-survivor themselves, a specialist family violence worker will:

-- talk to the woman about her experience
+- talk to the victim-survivor about their experience

 - offer information and options for support.

-If the woman wants support, the family violence worker will do a comprehensive risk assessment and provide case management to help her make decisions about what she wants to do next.
+If the victim-survivor wants support, the family violence worker will do a comprehensive risk assessment and provide case management to help make decisions about what the victim-survivor wants to do next.

 Case management might include:

-- Working with the woman if she chooses to stay in their relationship, to help them and their children remain safe
+- Working with the victim-survivor if they choose to stay in their relationship, to help them and their remain safe

-- Assisting the woman to remain safely in the family home when her violent partner has been removed
+- Assisting the victim-survivor to remain safely in the family home when their violent partner has been removed

-- Arranging crisis accommodation for women and children seeking refuge from violent perpetrators
+- Arranging crisis accommodation for victim-survivors seeking refuge from violent perpetrators

-- Assisting the woman to find safe and affordable housing and to relocate, including private rental brokerage assistance
+- Assisting the victim-survivor to find safe and affordable housing and to relocate, including private rental brokerage assistance

-- Advocate for the woman as she navigates the complex legal and service system
+- Advocate for the victim-survivor as they navigate the complex legal and service system

-- Supporting women attending court and seeking legal assistance
+- Supporting victim-survivors attending court and seeking legal assistance

-- Assisting women to find employment, education and training, and access Centrelink entitlements
+- Assisting victim-survivors to find employment, education and training, and access Centrelink entitlements

-- Working with other professionals in the woman’s life to keep her and her children safe.
+- Working with other professionals in the victim-survivor’s life to keep them and their children safe.

 Specialist family violence services also:

-- Provide therapeutic programs including individual and group counselling for women, and therapeutic and practical support for children
+- Provide therapeutic programs including individual and group counselling, and therapeutic and practical support for children

 - Organise shelter for pets affected by family violence

-- Support women whose partners are attending men’s behaviour change programs.
+- Support victim-survivors whose partners are attending men’s behaviour change programs.